-Table 2: Cases used for the validation of the meta-model predictions.
+Table 2.
+Cases used for the validation of the meta-model predictions.

-Storm SSL Hs (m) Tp (s) D (h) Number Remarks

-(m) of

-transects

-February 2.84 7.3 14.1 37 1 A typical schematized profile of the Holland coast is used 1953 as the pre-storm profile, while for the observed dune erosion, reported values of 90±26 m3/m are used (Van Thiel de Vries, 2009).
-January 2.20 6.1 10.8 35 30 Pre- and post-storm elevation data at the northern part of 1976 the Holland coast.
+Storm SSL (m) H s (m) T p (s) D (h) Number of transects Remarks February 1953 2.84 7.3 14.1 37 1 A typical schematized profile of the Holland coast is used as the pre-storm profile, while for the observed dune erosion, reported values of $90 \pm 26 \text{m}^3 \text{m}^{-1}$ are used (Van Thiel de Vries, 2009).
+January 1976 2.20 6.1 10.8 35 30 Pre- and post-storm elevation data at the northern part of the Holland coast.
 These data account only for the profile part up to the new dune toe.
-Final pre- and post- storm profiles are created by combining the previously described data with the JARKUS elevations of 1975 for the none measured points (Arcadis/Deltares, 2022).
-January 1.30 5.2 11.1 27 7 Complete pre- and post-storm beach/dune profiles near 2019 Egmond aan Zee available from Ruessink et al. (2019).
+Final pre- and post-storm profiles are created by combining the previously described data with the JARKUS elevations of 1975 for the non-measured points (Arcadis/Deltares, 2022).
+January 2019 1.30 5.2 11.1 27 7 Complete pre- and post-storm beach-dune profiles near Egmond aan Zee, available from Ruessink et al. (2019).

-- A scatter plot of the observed versus the ANN-predicted DEV for the different storms and transects (Figure 10) reveals that the variability in DEV values between the three storms was modelled well.
-For the moderate intensity storm of 2019, the variability between the different measured transects was captured accurately.
-However, for the case of the 1976 storm there was some under-estimation for the transects with observed DEV > 40 m^3/m and some over-estimation for the transects with DEV < 40 m^3/m .
-This might be an artefact, of the way the pre- and post-storm profiles were created, in that the 1976 storm observations only included the part up to the dune toe.
-For that reason, part of this discrepancies can be attributed to the quality - 425 of the measured data.
+A scatterplot of the observed versus the ANN-predicted DEV for the different storms and transects (Fig. 10) reveals that the variability in DEV values between the three storms was modeled well.
+For the moderate-intensity storm of 2019, the variability between the different measured transects was captured accurately.
+However, for the case of the 1976 storm there was some underestimation for the transects with observed DEV $>40\,\mathrm{m}^3\,\mathrm{m}^{-1}$ and some overestimation for the transects with DEV $<40\,\mathrm{m}^3\,\mathrm{m}^{-1}$.
+This might be an artifact of the way the pre- and post-storm profiles were created in that the 1976 storm observations only included the part up to the dune toe.
+For that reason, part of these discrepancies can be attributed to the quality of the measured data.
 For the disastrous event of 1953, the mean DEV prediction was in the range of the reported DEV values.
 Using these 38 cases, error statistics were computed for the mean DEV prediction of the ANN-based meta-model.
-The DEV predictions had a skill score of 0.84 and RMSE of 9.15 m^3/m against the 38 observed DEV.
-The error statistics against the observed cases (Figure 10) are comparable to the ones derived against the benchmark cases (Figure 9), with the exception of the RMSE, which is almost half the size.
-This is due to the relatively smaller scale of observed DEV in comparison to the 430 simulated DEV in the banchmark dataset. - 430 simulated DEV in the benchmark dataset.
+The DEV predictions had a skill score of 0.84 and RMSE of 9.15 m3 m-1 against the 38 observed DEVs.
+The error statistics against the observed cases (Fig. 10) are comparable to the ones derived against the benchmark cases (Fig. 9), with the exception of the RMSE, which is almost half the size.
+This is due to the relatively smaller scale of observed DEV in comparison to the simulated DEV in the benchmark dataset.